-There are many diets available that promote an allowance for treats, every diet I’ve ever been on has incorporated junk food in somewhere, and that is why these diets fail, for some like myself we are not able to have a little bit of what we fancy.
+There are many diets available that promote an allowance for treats, every diet I’ve ever been on has incorporated junk food somewhere, which is why these diets fail.
+For some like myself, we are not able to have a little bit of what we fancy.

-Junk food is like a drug to me I cannot have a little bit and leave the rest, I will eat and eat and eat because I have no self-control when it comes to junk food.
-The way I see it is you wouldn’t tell an alcoholic that a little bit vodka won’t hurt you, so why do we tell food addicts that a little of what they fancy won’t hurt them?
+Junk food is like a drug to me.
+I cannot have a little bit and leave the rest.
+I will eat and eat and eat because I have no self-control when it comes to junk food.
+The way I see it is you wouldn’t tell an alcoholic that a little bit of vodka won’t hurt you, so why do we tell food addicts that a little of what they fancy won’t hurt them?

-With the Keto way of eating we are trying to disconnect from our old way of eating which is why we encourage you to make better choices and leave the junk food behind you.
-If you try to bring that old way of eating into the Ketogenic way of eating it will be just another diet you tried and failed because eating both is unsustainable, also eating high carb and high fat is not a good combination it will not only make you gain weight it can be toxic.
-Remember our body can only burn one source of fuel at a time and it finds carbs to be the easiest, if we constantly re-feed with carbs all the fat we eat is going to be stored for later use and we will never reach fat adaption, which is where the body uses fat for it’s main fuel source.
+With the Keto way of eating, we are trying to disconnect from our old way of eating, which is why we encourage you to make better choices and leave the junk food behind you.
+If you try to bring that old way of eating into the Ketogenic way of eating, it will be just another diet you tried and failed because eating both is unsustainable.
+Eating high carb and high fat is not a good combination.
+It will not only make you gain weight, but it can also be toxic.

 - Peer pressure